homuler/MediaPipeUnityPlugin/README.md

-# Mediapipe Unity Plugin
+# MediaPipe Unity Plugin
-This is a sample Unity (2019.4.10f1) Plugin to use Mediapipe.
+This is a sample Unity (2019.4.10f1) Plugin to use MediaPipe.

 ## Platforms
 - [x] Linux Desktop (tested on ArchLinux)